HEAP and EAP Programs

 How to apply

 - Apply through the Department of Social Services at otda.ny.gov/main/programs/heap or mybenefits.ny.gov.

 Our Energy Assistance Program (EAP) helps eligible customers gain control of their energy bills, pay off past due amounts owed and stay current with future bills.
 The program has two levels of assistance:

 EAP Monthly Bill Credit Benefit

 - If your HEAP grant has been applied to your active NYSEG account, an EAP monthly bill credit is automatically applied to your NYSEG bill.
 It will display as a line item under your electricity and/or natural gas delivery charges on your NYSEG bill.
 Refer to the yellow highlighted information in the bill illustrated below.

-- If your HEAP grant has been supplied to a fuel vendor other than NYSEG, you must provide us with a copy of your HEAP grant award letter so that you can receive this monthly bill credit on your NYSEG bill.
-Otherwise, we will not know you are eligible and you will not receive the credit.
-Mail it to Energy Assistance Program, NYSEG, P.O.
-Box 5220, Binghamton, NY 13902-5220, or fax it to 800.325.9920.
+- If your HEAP grant has been supplied to a fuel vendor other than NYSEG, please provide us with a copy of your HEAP grant award letter so that you can receive this monthly bill credit on your NYSEG bill.

 - In addition to receiving the monthly bill credit, you'll be referred to EmPower New York for free energy services which may include: